-- Patient satisfaction - With almost 600 million visits made to NPs each year, patients report an extremely high level of satisfaction with the care they receive.
+- Patient satisfaction - With over 870 million visits made to NPs each year, patients report an extremely high level of satisfaction with the care they receive.

 Wonder how early nurse practitioners got their start?
 Find out with a visit to our Historical Timeline.